Domestic Abuse and Clare’s Law – what is changing?

 Because Clare’s Law, is a set of guidelines, not a piece of legislation, the police are currently under no obligation to disclose information.
 The concern therefore, is that victims are being left in a limbo situation where they cannot access the information they need to safeguard themselves against these perpetrators.

 As reported by Hope Canyon addiction center, the estimate of social cost of domestic abuse in 2016/ 2017 was £66 billion, more than the amount caused by alcohol and drug misuse, cigarettes and obesity control.
+The report, however, doesn’t take into account smoking products that do not cause much harm to the smoker or the people inhaling the fumes.
 According to the Home Office’s report into the economic and social cost of domestic abuse, £47 billion of this cost was accrued by the physical and emotional harm of domestic abuse, a cost of £2.3 billion to health services, £1.3 billion to the police and £724 million to victim services.

 Around 2 million people are estimated to experience domestic abuse each year, however it is difficult to come to accurate figures as the majority of victims do not report the crimes.